Victorian Psycho (film): Production

-In October 2024, it was announced that Margaret Qualley was cast in the film.In November 2024, it was announced that McKenzie was also cast in the film.
+Victorian Psycho was directed by Zachary Wigon and written by Virginia Feito.
+It was produced by Traffic's Dan Kagan and Anton's Sebastien Raybaud alongside Wigon, in association with Anonymous Content.
+Anton fully financed the project.
+In October 2024, it was announced that Margaret Qualley was cast in the film.
+In November 2024, it was announced that McKenzie was also cast in the film.
 In December 2024, A24 acquired U.S. distribution rights to the film.

 By May 2025, Qualley had exited the film, with Maika Monroe replacing her, and A24 was no longer distributing the film.
 Jason Isaacs also joined the cast.
 In July 2025, True Brit Entertainment acquired the U.K. and Ireland distribution rights.
-Principal photography on the film began on August 18, 2025, in Ireland, with Bleecker Street acquiring U.S. distribution rights to the film and aiming for a 2026 nationwide theatrical release.
+Principal photography on the film began on 18 August 2025, in Ireland, with Bleecker Street acquiring U.S. distribution rights to the film and aiming for a 2026 nationwide theatrical release.